 \begin{lemma} For any admissible policy $\pi_{\mathrm{MNL}}$, there exists an instance of the MNL-bandit problem with $N$ products, $\check T$ inventory cycles satisfying $\check T \ge N$, maximum assortment size $K$ satisfying $K \le N$, such that the total regret of the policy $\pi_{\mathrm{MNL}}$ on this instance satisfies

 \end{lemma}

 We remark that \Cref{lemma: MNL-bandit-lb} slightly differs from the statement of Theorem 2 in \cite{agrawal2019mnl}. \cite{agrawal2019mnl} shows that the regret of any admissible policy averaged over a mixture of a class of MNL-bandit instances has to be at least $\Omega\left(\sqrt{N\check T/K}\right)$.
 Their statement directly implies our statement in \Cref{lemma: MNL-bandit-lb} since the average regret over a mixture of a class of instances is always a lower bound for the worst-case regret over the same class of instances.
-Thus their average regret lower bound is also a worst-case lower bound, leading to \Cref{lemma: MNL-bandit-lb}.
+Thus, their average regret lower bound is also a worst-case lower bound, leading to \Cref{lemma: MNL-bandit-lb}.

-To derive a regret lower bound for our online joint assortment-inventory optimization problem, it suffices to focus on the special case where a deterministic number of customers arrive in each inventory cycle, \ie, $M_1 = \cdots = M_T = M$, as this trivially satisfies our \Cref{assumption-customer-arrival}.
+To derive a regret lower bound for our online joint assortment-inventory optimization problem, it suffices to focus on the special case where a deterministic number of customers arrive in each inventory cycle, \ie, $M_1 = \cdots = M_T = M$.
 As discussed above, the special case of our problem with $M = 1$ is exactly an MNL-bandit problem.
-Thus a regret lower bound for this special case directly follows from \Cref{lemma: MNL-bandit-lb} with $\check T = T$.
+Thus, a regret lower bound for this special case directly follows from \Cref{lemma: MNL-bandit-lb} with $\check T = T$.